 Students, who violate RCSA rules, or State laws related to these offenses, will be suspended and/or recommended to the Duval County School Board for placement to alternative school or expulsion from school.
 Violators of state laws will also be reported to police and may be arrested.
 These rules apply to all students at school or school-sponsored activities, including field trips and on buses, athletic fields, stadiums, parking lots, official school bus stops, and other sites used for school-sponsored activities.
-Student Arrested.
-Student These rules apply to all students at school or school-sponsored activities.
-Student These rules apply to all students at school or school-sponsored activities.
-Student Teen Court may be required for any Level 3 infraction.
+Student Option for Success and/or Teen Court may be required for any Level 3 infraction.